 Click Add Filter.

-Fields that aren't required may not be filled out during data entry.
+Fields that aren't required might not be filled out during data entry.
 This is especially true of custom fields.
-For example, you want to find transactions that do not have an appeal.
-To find these empty fields:
+For example, you might want to find transactions that don't have an appeal.

 Click Add Filter.